maxgav13/Student-s-t_regression/Robust_linear_regression_with_Student_s_t_distribution.md

 ## 3 sigma          1.11     0.0800  0.980  1.24
 ```

 These should look familiar.
 They're very much like the results from the OLS models.
 Hopefully this isn't surprising.
-Our priors were quite week, so there's no reason to suspect the results would differ much.
+Our priors were quite weak, so there's no reason to suspect the results would differ much.

-###The LOO and other goodies help with diagnostics.
+### The LOO and other goodies help with diagnostics.

 With the `loo()` function, we'll extract loo objects, which contain some handy output.
 We'll use `str()` to get a sense of what's all in there.